 Chelan Lakeshore Trail is a 12.6 mile lightly trafficked out and back trail located near Stehekin, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.

 Directions from Stehekin: The hike takes off along the eastern bank of Lake Chelan.
 It can also be accessed by traveling up Lake Chelan by boat to the Sawtooth Wilderness.
 Watch for Prince Creek Campground on the east side of the lake.
 The Lakeshore Trail begins (ends) at this campground.